 Sleep is essential to our overall immunity and well-being, so disruptive sleep can affect personal health, family life, and work.
 When you don’t get optimal sleep (7-9 hours per night for the average adult),2Hirshkowitz M et al. Sleep Health 2015 it can hold you back from feeling energized, productive, and healthy.

 45% of Americans who work from home said they get more sleep compared to working in an office.
 Additionally, 48% of those who currently work remotely say they think it will be harder for them to wake up once they return to a physical workplace.

 Untreated sleep apnea is linked to serious health problems like diabetes and heart disease.
 But the good news is that it’s treatable.
 Take this free, one-minute quiz to see if you may be at risk.

 More sleep stats.

-of Americans said their doctor hadn’t asked them about their sleep quality.
+of Americans said their doctor has never proactively asked them about the quality of their sleep.

 Resources for better sleep.